as4378/Algorithms-CompetitiveProgramming/README.md

 # DS_Implementations

-This repository contains solutions to some of the problems I solved on Hacker Rank.
+This repository contains solutions to some of the problems (mostly dynamic programming) I solved on Hacker Rank.
-Most of the problems are Dynamic Programming problems as I love solving these

 My HackerRank Profile:
 https://www.hackerrank.com/anurag9999